-If Auto-retry has been enabled, its mode of operation depends on the settings of the auto-retry related bits (bits D0...D3 of the SI-RETRY_s register, see Table 12) and the available amount of auto-retries (bits OD7...OD4 of the SO-RETRY_s reg.).
-More details can be found in Amount of auto-retries.
-If Auto-retry is disabled, latchable faults are immediately latched upon their occurrence (see Protection and diagnostic features).
+If Auto-retry has been enabled, its mode of operation will depend on the settings of the auto-retry related bits (bits D0...D3 of the SI-RETRY_s register, see Table 21) and the available amount of auto-retries (bits OD7...OD4 of the SO-RETRY_s reg.).
+More details can be found in Amount of Auto-retries.

+If Auto-retry was disabled, latchable faults will immediately be latched upon their occurrence (see Protection and Diagnostic Features).

-Auto-retry configuration
+Auto-retry Configuration